saud-learning-services/instructions-and-other-templates/docs/running-instructions.md

    - A long string of numbers and letters will appear, keep this somewhere on hand but **be careful to keep it private**, as it grants access to your Canvas account and should be treated as sensitive information.
    - You won't be able to access this token again once you close the dialogue box so be sure you've written it down somewhere safe.

-> ⚠️ If the tool you're using makes no mention of a `.env` on its GitHub page, skip this next step (Note that most of our projects do not use `.env` files).
+> ⚠️ If the tool you're using makes no mention of a `.env` on its GitHub page, skip this next step (Step 1.1).
+Note that most of our projects do not use `.env` files.
 If you are working on the 🟢 setup-test project however comes with a `.env` to familiarize you with this process.

 1.1 Assign your token to the `.env` file